ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 ## CUmulus _(On-Premise Cloud)_

-CU Research Computing hosts an on-premise cloud service, called CUmulus, which supports cases not well suited for HPC such as webservers, databases, and long-running services.
+CU Research Computing hosts a free-to-use on-premise cloud service, called _CUmulus_, which supports cases not well-suited for HPC such as webservers, databases, and long-running services.

 The CUmulus service includes access to a Virtual Private Cloud (VPC) which provides users with a logically isolated section of the cloud with a small number of outside routable floating IP addresses.
 Within this VPC customers will be given an allocation of:
  - CPU cores